-The control objective here is to manipulate two inlet flows $u_{1/2}$ to make the output levels $h_{1/2}$ track respective reference set-points $x_{d1/d2}$[m].
-The control process should be carried out despite external disturbances $d_1^*(t) = -1.4\cdot 10^{-4}\cdot \mathbbm{1}(t-90)$ and $d_2^*(t) = -0.7\cdot 10^{-4}\cdot \mathbbm{1}(t-130)$, parametric uncertainty of the model, and Gaussian sensor noises $w_{1/2}\sim \mathcal{N}\left(0, 0.8\cdot 10^{-10}\right)$.
-It is worth noting that, in this example, the tanks are treated as two independent systems, therefore two independent ADRC function blocks are used, each for governing one input-to-output channel of the MIMO system.
-In such configuration, the influence of the cross-couplings is treated as part of the system total disturbance.
+The control objective here is to manipulate two inlet flows $u_{1/2}$ to make the output levels $h_{1/2}$ track the respective reference set points $x_{d1/d2}$[m].
+The control process should be carried out despite external disturbances $d_1^*(t) = -1.4\cdot 10^{-4}\cdot \mathbbm{1}(t-90)$ and $d_2^*(t) = -0.7\cdot 10^{-4}\cdot \mathbbm{1}(t-130)$, the parametric uncertainty of the model, and Gaussian sensor noise $w_{1/2}\sim \mathcal{N}\left(0, 0.8\cdot 10^{-10}\right)$.
+It is worth noting that, in this example, the tanks are treated as two independent systems; therefore, two independent ADRC function blocks are used, one to govern each input-to-output channel of the MIMO system.
+In such a configuration, the influence of the cross-couplings is treated as part of the total disturbance of the system.

-In this example, the two ADRC blocks are implemented with design parameters $n=2$, $\hat{b}=0.8$, $\omega_c=0.3$, $\omega_o=3$ for the first tank and $n=2$, $\hat{b}=1$, $\omega_c=0.12$, $\omega_o=1.2$ for the second tank.
-The control signal saturation is turned on with limits $u_{\text{min}}=0$ and $u_{\text{max}}=4\cdot 10^{-4}$ (where the latter value corresponds to $1440$l/h) and the anti-peaking function is turned off (default setting).
-The block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is seen in Fig.~\ref{fig:example2} and the results of using the ADRC Toolbox to the above control problem are seen in Fig.~\ref{fig:results_tanks}.
+In this example, the two ADRC blocks are implemented with design parameters $n=2$, $\hat{b}=0.8$, $\omega_c=0.3$, and $\omega_o=3$ for the first tank, and $n=2$, $\hat{b}=1$, $\omega_c=0.12$, and $\omega_o=1.2$ for the second tank.
+The control signal saturation is turned on with limits $u_{\text{min}}=0$ and $u_{\text{max}}=4\cdot 10^{-4}$ (where the latter value corresponds to the fluid flow rate of $1440$l/h) and the anti-peaking function is turned off (default setting).
+The block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is shown in Fig.~\ref{fig:example2}, and the results of using the ADRC Toolbox in the above control problem are shown in Fig.~\ref{fig:results_tanks}.